mschordan/agaconv/doc/agaconv.1.md

 default configuration in a separate file.
 Additional options can be specified on the command line.

---std-cdxl
+--fixed-frames
-: Select standard CDXL format.
-In a standard CDXL file each frame has to have the exact same size. **AGAConv** adjusts the provided frequency if necessary, to generate a video where each frame has the exact same size.
+: This is a compatibility option for older CDXL players that require that each frame has the exact same size. **AGAConv** adjusts the provided frequency if necessary, to generate a video where each frame has the exact same size.
 In addition, it also ensures that all chunks in the CDXL file are 32-bit aligned, which can improve I/O speed of up to 50% with certain I/O controllers.
 Therefore the length of